SarahGillespie/R_trustscores/README.md

-# Algorithm Fairness Teachable Unit
+# Trust Scores in R

-*Week-long teachable unit about creating ethical and explainable machine learning algorithms.*
+*Create ethical and explainable machine learning algorithms through the closest thing machine learning has to a p-value right now.*

-This unit contains one lab, two lectures, two groupwork worksheets, and assigned readings from foundational academic research in this field.
-By the end of the unit, students will be able to define algorithms' fairness goals and conduct mathematical analysis in R and Python to consider the trustworthiness of many common machine learning outputs.

-This unit is built for Smith College's Statistical and Data Sciences program's Modeling for Machine Learning course but is adaptable to most undergraduate machine learning courses.
-Please reach out to Sarah Gillespie via Github issues for the answer key to the worksheet.
+This repository expands on *Google/TrustScore: To trust or not to trust a classifier.
+A measure of uncertainty for any trained (possibly Black-box) classifier which is more effective than the classifier's own implied confidence (e.g. softmax probability for a neural network)* by adding comments to their base python code, trustscores.py, and providing the necesssary code to find trust scores in R using a package that converts the exisitng Python code to R.

-Much of this unit is based on To Trust Or Not To Trust A Classifier's concepts and code and the fairness concepts put forth in On Formalizing Fairness in Prediction with Machine Learning.
+Much of this repository is based on To Trust Or Not To Trust A Classifier's concepts and code.
 All references are cited below.

 References:
 Jiang, H., & Hembise, C. (n.d.). *Google/TrustScore: To trust or not to trust a classifier.
 A measure of uncertainty for any trained (possibly Black-box) classifier which is more effective than the classifier's own implied confidence (e.g. softmax probability for a neural network)*.
 GitHub.
 Retrieved December 22, 2021, from https://github.com/google/TrustScore